AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-configuration.md

 >
 >`/allowAuthorized` **must** be set to `"0"` in the `/cache` section in order to enable this feature.

 Create a secure session for access to the render farm so that users need to log in to access any page in the farm.
-After logging in, users can access all pages in the farm.
+After logging in, users can access pages in the farm.
 See [Creating a Closed User Group](https://helpx.adobe.com/experience-manager/6-3/sites/administering/using/cug.html#CreatingTheUserGroupToBeUsed) for information about using this feature with CUGs.
+Also, see the Dispatcher [Security Checklist](/help/using/security-checklist.md) before going live.

 The `/sessionmanagement` property is a subproperty of `/farms`.